 Sometimes you don’t want to just sit in front of your computer to procrastinate.
 Do you like a challenge?
 Random Things To Do will offer you an idea fetched from its large database.
 Do a thing, and then return back to do another.
 Repeat until you’re done procrastinating.

 15. The Useless Web

 The Useless Web is truly at the end of the internet.
 If you went through all the sites in this list and still want more websites to procrastinate on, The Useless Web is your window to exactly that.
 It will take you to one of the random websites designed to help you waste your time.
 We suggest you save this for a rainy day!

 Time to Stop Procrastinating?

 While these websites are bound to keep you busy for hours, and even days, we hope you do not let your habit of procrastination spiral out.
-Now, if you wonder why we procrastinate, look at sites to help you understand or if you’re still not done procrastinating, you might want to check out these completely pointless websites.
+Now, if you wonder why we procrastinate, look at sites to help you understand why.